cap-js/docs/guides/databases-hana.md

 ### Using `cf deploy` or `cf push`

-See the [Deploying to Cloud Foundry](deployment/) guide for information about how to deploy the complete application to SAP Business Technology Platform, including a dedicated deployer application for the HANA database.
+See the [Deploying to Cloud Foundry](deployment/) guide for information about how to deploy the complete application to SAP Business Technology Platform, including a dedicated deployer application for the SAP HANA database.

-## Native HANA Features
+## Native SAP HANA Features

-The HANA Service provides dedicated support for native HANA features as outlined below.
+The HANA Service provides dedicated support for native SAP HANA features as outlined below.

 ### Geospatial Functions